Khrzm/Khrzm/README.md

 - 👋 Hi, I’m @Khrzm
-- 👀 I’m interested in Linux, Software Engineering, and Web Development especially front-end
+- 👀 I’m interested in Software Engineering, and Web Development especially front-end
 - 📫 If you need something let me know

 <!---